 - As a key artifact for all businesses, a technology roadmap should be included in all technology change initiatives, to ensure that a solution aligns with the strategic vision.

-After defining the requirements for this the new technology solution, the next step is to evaluate different solution options.
+After defining the requirements for this the emerging technology solution, the next step is to evaluate different solution options.
 To do so, three key dimensions: People, Process and Technology, are the focus of the evaluation.

 - As the main users of the chosen solution, both the people in the current role and how they function, and the ideal configuration of people in your business context must be examined.
 What are they used to using?
 What do they need to have?
 What do they want to have?
 All of these must be considered.